Duane W. Rimel: Life

-Duane W. Rimel was born to Pearl Guy Rimel and Florance F. (née Wilsey) Rimel on February 21, 1915, in Asotin, Washington.
+Rimel was born to Pearl Guy Rimel and Florance F. (née Wilsey) Rimel on February 21, 1915, in Asotin, Washington.
 His father was a painter, while his mother worked as a secretary.
 In 1934, he graduated from Asotin High School.

 H. P. Lovecraft began corresponding with Rimel after becoming aware of him in 1933.
 The resulting correspondence continued until Lovecraft's death in 1937.
 He introduced Rimel to F. Lee Baldwin, another author and resident of Asotin, Washington.
 Lovecraft tutored Rimel in the writing of weird fiction by giving him advice and weird texts from his personal library.
 He sent Lovecraft some early manuscripts, including a now-lost work titled "The Spell of the Blue Stone" in February 1934.
 Lovecraft regarded this story as being "very remarkable for a beginner's work".
 Next, he sent "The Tree on the Hill", which Lovecraft edited.
 This story was later published in the 1940 issue of the fanzine Polaris.
 In the summer of that year, Rimel sent a poetic manuscript titled "The Dreams of Yid".
 Lovecraft altered the title to "The Dreams of Yith", as Rimel had not been aware that the term "yid" is an offensive term for a Jewish person.
 Clark Ashton Smith also contributed to the revision.
 The sonnets were published in two issues of the Fantasy Fan.
 Lovecraft, who was professionally revising stories for clients, did not charge Rimel for his revisions.
 Instead, he viewed Rimel as needing help in his formative period as a writer.

 In the April 1935 issue of Julius Schwartz's Fantasy Magazine, contained a biographical sketch of H. P. Lovecraft by F. Lee Baldwin.
 This article was one of the first fanzine biographies of Lovecraft, preceding those written shortly after his death.
 Rimel contributed a linocut portrait of Lovecraft that he had made to illustrate the biography.
 In August 1937, Rimel discussed the idea of jointly founding a fanzine with Lovecraft and Emil Petaja titled the Fantaisiste's Mirror.
 Its goal would have been to complete the publication of Lovecraft's "Supernatural Horror in Literature" that was started in the defunct Fantasy Fan.
 This fanzine was never published.